Tax in Guinea

 Who is a Guinean tax resident?

-Tax residents have habitual residence in Guinea, are present 183+ days, or have Guinea-source professional activity.
-Worldwide income basis.
+Tax residents have habitual residence in Guinea, are physically present 183 or more days, or have Guinea-source professional activity.
+All three tests are independent.
+Residents pay tax on worldwide income; non-residents pay on Guinea-source income only.

 What are the Guinean personal income tax rates?